codio/knowledge/source/instructors/admin/integration/lti-course-copy.rst

 ..
 Note:: the screenshots below are for implementation in Canvas but other LMS systems should be similar.
 Refer to their documentation for more assistance

-First enable :ref:`LTI Constant URLs <lti-constant>` for your course.
+First enable :ref:`LTI Constant URLs <lti-keys-and-urls-information>` for your course.

 1. In your existing Codio course, enable the **Enable LTI course copy** button, and save your changes